Commutative d-Torsion K-Theory and Its Applications: Operator solutions of linear constraint systems

 By the realization result there is a $2$-dimensional CW complex $Y_{(2)}$ such that the crossed module $\partial:\pi_2(Y_{(2)},Y^1_{(2)}) \to \pi_1(Y^1_{(2)})$ is isomorphic to the one given in \ref{eq:crossed}.
 We will show that this isomorphism is realized by a map $ s: Y_{(2)} \to \bar Y. $ We start the construction of $s$ from the $1$-st skeleton.
 We can find a map $Y_{(2)}^1 \to \bar Y^1$ that induces the desired isomorphism on $\pi_1$.
 Composing this map with the inclusion $\bar Y^1\subset \bar Y$ we obtain $Y_{(2)}^1\to \bar Y$.
 This map lifts to a map $Y_{(2)}\to \bar Y$ since the set of $2$-cells is a basis for the free group $\pi_2(Y_{(2)},Y_{(2)}^1)$ and the isomorphism between the crossed modules implies precisely the lifting condition in the algebraic language. }

-\begin{ex}{\rm We discuss an interesting example.
-The Pauli group $P_n$ defined in Example \ref{ex:Mer} has a generalization for all primes $p$ which has a similar description as tensor products of $p\times p$ unitary matrices; see for instance \cite{okay2019classifying}.
-As an abstract group $P_n$ is the extraspecial $2$-group of complex type and the extraspecial $p$-group of exponent $p$ for odd primes.
-There is an irreducible complex representation which allows us to regard it as a subgroup in $U(p^n)$.
+\begin{ex}{\rm \rev{We will discuss an interesting example related to the Pauli group.
+For properties of this group we refer to \cite{okay2019classifying}.} The Pauli group $P_n$ defined in Example \ref{ex:Mer} has a generalization for all primes $p$ which has a similar description as tensor products of $p\times p$ unitary matrices.
+As an abstract group $P_n$ is \rev{an almost extraspecial $2$-group for $p=2$} and an extraspecial $p$-group of exponent $p$ for odd primes.
+There is an irreducible complex representation \rev{of $P_n$} which allows us to regard it as a subgroup in $U(p^n)$.